InCountry logoDocs

 InCountry.WriteRequest result = service.write(input);

-The WriteRequest class represents a confirmation from the InCountry Platform.
+The WriteRequest class represents a confirmation which the InCountry platform returns upon a successful execution of the write request.

 @JsonAccess(serializable='always' deserializable='always')